Alaska pollock: Fisheries

 The Alaska pollock has been said to be "the largest remaining source of palatable fish in the world".
 Around 3 e6MT of Alaska pollock are caught each year in the North Pacific, from Alaska to northern Japan.
 Alaska pollock is the world's second most important fish species, after the Peruvian anchoveta, in terms of total catch.

-Alaska pollock landings are the largest of any single fish species in the U.S, with the average annual Eastern Bering Sea catch between 1977 and 2021 being 1.195 million tons.
+Alaska pollock landings are the largest of any single fish species in the U.S, with the average annual Eastern Bering Sea catch between 1979 and 2022 being 1.26 million metric tons.
 Alaska pollock catches from U.S. fisheries have been relatively consistent at approximately 1.3 million tons a year, on average 92 percent from the Bering Sea and 8 percent from the Gulf of Alaska.
 Each year's quota is adjusted based on stock assessments conducted by the Alaska Fisheries Science Center to prevent overfishing.
-For example quotas were reduced from 2008-2010 in the Bering Sea due to stock declines.
+For example quotas were reduced from 2008 to 2010 in the Bering Sea due to stock declines.

 Independent certification groups have hailed the fishery as an example of good management.
 For example, the Gulf of Alaska and Bering Sea/Aleutian Islands fisheries were separately certified as "sustainable" by the Marine Stewardship Council (MSC) in 2005, and were certified in 2010 and 2016.
 The fisheries received a combined re-certification in 2020.
 The Marine Conservation Society rates Alaska pollock harvested from the Gulf of Alaska, Bering Sea, and Aleutian Islands as sustainable, but not those from the Western Bering Sea in Russian waters.

 In 2021, the MSC awarded the U.S. trade associations Association of Genuine Alaska Pollock Producers (GAPP) and At-Sea Processors Association with its Ocean Champion Award that recognizes organizations for meeting MSC's commitment to a healthier ocean and a more transparent supply chain.
 The MSC recognized Alaska pollock from U.S. fisheries as one of the "healthiest" and "most sustainable sources" of protein.